Shopify/packwerk/USAGE.md

 Packwerk::Parsers::Factory.instance.erb_parser_class = CustomParser
 ```

-## Using the experimental cache
+## Using the cache
-Packwerk ships with an experimental cache to help speed up file parsing.
-You can run packwerk with `EXPERIMENTAL_PACKWERK_CACHE=1 bin/packwerk ...` to turn this on (per user) or by setting `experimental_cache: true` in `packwerk.yml` to turn it on for all users.
+Packwerk ships with an cache to help speed up file parsing.
+You can turn this on by setting `cache: true` in `packwerk.yml`.

 This will write to `tmp/cache/packwerk`.
-It is not recommended to use the cache in your test suite, as this cache is experimental and it is best to ensure CI is running with no cache.

 ## Validating the package system